UniversalDependencies/UD_Finnish-FTB/README.md

 - 'koska' and 'kun' as SCONJ/advmod - changed most to PART
 - etc.

+* UD v2.2 -> UD v2.12

+Revised annotations that were rejected by the validator
+- AUX-aux-VERB rotated to VERB-ccomp-VERB (lemma rejected as AUX)
+- AUX-aux-OTHER rotated to VERB-xcomp-OTHER (lemma rejected as AUX)
+- removed non-head annotations in six or so goeswith constructions
+- marked first subject as :outer when there were two
+- corrected non-projective punctuation marks (some from rotations)
+- corrected two instances of conj direction

 <pre>
 === Machine-readable metadata (DO NOT REMOVE!) ================================ Data available since: UD v1.1